jiwoonoh/jiwoonoh.github.io/_pages/about.md

   <p> I recently completed my BS in Biomedical Engineering and Computer Science at Johns Hopkins University. </p>

   <p>I was born and raised in Seoul, Korea until I was 12, then lived in Shanghai, China until high school graduation, and moved to Baltimore, MD for college.
-My diverse background has enabled me to become bilingual in English and Korean, with full proficiency in Mandarin and limited proficiency in French.
-Please feel free to reach out to me via email :) </p>
+My diverse background has enabled me to become bilingual in English and Korean, with full proficiency in Mandarin and limited proficiency in French. </p>

+  <p> Please feel free to reach out to me via email :) </p>
 </div>